georgosgeorgos/LaneLines/README.md

 My pipeline to solve this problem consisted of 5 steps.
 In order:

-* select a region of interest (in particular I selected a rectangle removing the 60% of the height);
+* select a region of interest (in particular I selected a triangle removing 60% of the height);
-* grayscale the image;
+* HSVscale the image (or grayscale);
-* select only pixels with a value between 200 and 255;
+* select only white and yellow pixels (in hsv) or pixels with a value between 200 and 255 (in rgb);
 * apply a Gaussian filter;
 * apply a Canny edge detector to select all the edges;
 * apply a Hough transform to detect only the lines;

 to draw only the two correct lines on every images, I computed the angular coefficients of every piece of line detected by the Hough algorithm; I separated in positive(for the left line) and negative(for the right line); and I selected only the coeffs in a particular range(between 0.55 and 0.8 in absolute value).
-After that I averaged the two collection of angular coefficients and computed an approximate line, using two points (the bottom point and the upper point in the image).
+After that I used two methods to compute the lines:

+* 1. average the two collection of angular coefficients and compute an approximate line, using two points (the bottom point and the upper point in the image).

+* 2. using a Linear Regression

-Every step of the pipeline is visualized in the notebook.
+Every step of this pipeline is visualized in the notebook.

 ### 2. shortcomings

-One shortcoming is that I assume that my lines are always in a particular range of angular coefficients and this could be not always true; a second shortcoming is that, when the street is almost white and there is a curve, my pipeline has some problem to detect the right lines: probably the edge detection and the color threshold generate this problem.
+One shortcoming is that I assume that my lines are always in a particular range of angular coefficients and this could be not always true; a second shortcoming is that a simple Linear Regression cannot handle complex situations (big steering angles, big curvatures)

 ### 3. improvements

-Using a Regression method to compute the final lines could help to obtain a more robust and general result.
+Using a Regularized Regression method could help to obtain a more robust and general result.
+Also a Polynomial Regression could help to handle complex situations.